BSMP-Coders/intermediate-storytelling-with-ai/lesson-2.2/README.md

 - Learn more about Responsible AI principles and how to apply them in your projects.

 ## ✔️ Activities [45 minutes]
+[**Explore AI Foundry and Test Speech Services**](activity-explore-ai-foundry-speech-text-services.md): Familiarize yourself with the AI Foundry platform and its capabilities.
+Test the Speech Services to understand how they can be integrated into your applications.

 [**Speech to Text (STT) Application**](activity-speech-to-text-app.md): Dive into Azure's Speech Service to understand how to convert speech to text and text to speech.
 Experiment with real-time transcription.